 |Multi-component Body Composition

 This is the “gold standard” research method of body composition testing.
-Basically, we take the best of our laboratory methods and combine them: body density from the Bod Pod, bone mineral content from DXA, and total body water from BIS.
+Basically, we take the best of our laboratory methods and combine them: body density from the Bod Pod and total body water from BIS.

 |Isokinetic Muscle Strength

 Maximal strength can be obtained with the Biodex Isokinetic Machine.
 This is the “gold standard” for strength testing.

 Explosive power is measured with the VerTek vertical jump.
 Mean and peak anaerobic power are measured with the Wingate test, a 30-second cycle test against high resistance.
 Testing is done on a Velotron cycle ergometer.

 This test determines the rate at which calories are consumed while at rest.
 The test measures your oxygen consumption while you are lying comfortably.

 With a maximal inhalation and exhalation this test measures FVC, FEV1, and the FEV1/FVC ratio which can be used as an indicatory of asthma or COPD.

 *All tests include an interpretation of the results.
 They do not, however, constitute a medical diagnosis.